Independent Living Services

 Student Support

 Students with disabilities can count on us to be an active member of their IEP (Individualized Education Program) and Transition teams.
 Staff are a resource for students planning for life after high school.
 They provide information, advocacy, guidance for technology needs, and referrals to link students with community-based services when requested and appropriate.
-Supportive and personal care services may be offered by our caregivers in a dorm or other college setting, i.e. at the University of Wisconsin - Whitewater. www.uww.edu/csd/ Society's Assets also presents annual Scholarship Awards to students with disabilities enrolled full-time in college or vocational school.
+Supportive and personal care services may be offered by our caregivers in a dorm or other college setting, i.e. at the University of Wisconsin–Whitewater.
+Society's Assets also presents annual Scholarship Awards to students with disabilities enrolled full-time in college or vocational school.
 Contact us for the current scholarship application.

-Transition from Nursing Home
+Transition From Nursing Homes

-Staff assist individuals living in a nursing home that want to return to their homes in the community.
+Staff assist individuals living in a nursing home who want to return to their homes in the community.
 They coordinate services, review the home environment for necessary modifications, recommend adaptive equipment, and advocate as needed.

 Transportation Information